Strategic Infill Redevelopment Program

 - Create a new vision statement for the City and a new set of strategic programs to implement over the next 20 years.

 - Result in creating a well-balanced housing infill development program that meets Arcata’s current and future housing needs.

 - Ensure the continued preservation of working forest-land to the east and agricultural bottomlands to the west of the City by concentrating development in and around downtown Arcata.

 Ongoing Community Input is integral to ensuring our policy is current and effectively addresses community needs and priorities.
 We will continue to create input opportunities through a variety of outreach methods over the next two years.

 The City’s approach to outreach will continue to evolve over time as local conditions and COVID-19 progresses.
-The main components of the City’s current outreach strategy can be reviewed here and we welcome your ideas on how to effectively reach new and existing players in this effort.
+The main components of the City’s current outreach strategy involves various formats, and we welcome your ideas on how to effectively reach new and existing players in this effort.

 Infill Market Study

 The Infill Market Study is the first step in the planning process and will identify the demographic data and trends, housing needs, and economic conditions the City is currently facing, and will project changes that will occur over next twenty years.

 The Infill Market Study provides a comprehensive assessment of the City’s current housing stock and market, economic conditions, commercial and industrial space needs, and existing gaps and opportunities for each.
 This data and analysis will be used by the City, in its Strategic Infill Redevelopment Program, to identify the types of programs and policies needed to address the gaps and opportunities that will also be identified in the Strategic Infill Redevelopment Program.